Tips For Claiming From Your Insurance For A Lost or Stolen Engagement Ring September 29, 2017 – Posted in: Jewelry Blog

 After the initial horror at realizing your ring is no longer where it should be, your thoughts will undoubtedly switch to what your options are, and this is where you feel some relief at being properly insured against theft or loss.
 Most insurers will have their own slightly varied procedure for making a claim, but many aspects will be similar across all companies.
 So what do you need to do to make the whole claim process a little easier?

-Click here to read our definitive guide on how to ensure your ring.
+Click here to read our definitive guide on how to ensure your ring, and to use our engagement ring insurance calculator.

 Know Your Policy – This may seem obvious, but you must know what exactly you are claiming for.
 Not the ring itself, but how the policy is set up to pay out.
 Generally, the two types of jewelry (or any) insurance are “Cash Value” and “Replacement Cost”.
 They may seem like the same thing, but they’re not.
 A cash value policy will take into account depreciation from the cost at the time of purchase, and you can be sure your insurance company won’t be assuming the ring has gone up in value.
 A replacement cost policy takes all the guesswork out, and the insurer will simply pay for an identical ring to be purchased.